 Interdisciplinary events (IEs) highlight sessions that tackle a common theme through an interdisciplinary combination of approaches, aiming to foster cross-division links and collaborations.
 IEs were launched for the first time at the 2016 General Assembly.
-In 2017, the themes of the four IEs are 'Arctic environmental change', 'Citizen science', 'Big Data in the geosciences' and 'Communicating and mitigating natural risks'.
+In 2018, the themes of the four IEs are 'Life in the Earth system', 'From palaeo-timescales to future projections', 'New imaging technologies in the Geosciences' and 'Big Data'.